Aman-Agnihotri/The-Forge/README.md

 ### 1. **Authentication & Authorization**
 - **JWT-Based Authentication**: Secure user authentication system using tokens.
 - **OAuth 2.0 Support**: Seamless integration with popular third-party providers like Google and GitHub.
-- **Role-Based Access Control (RBAC)**: Fine-tuned access control for users based on roles and permissions.

 ### 2. **User Management**
 - Basic CRUD operations for user data.
-- Role and permission management to secure different levels of access.
+- Role-Based Access Control (RBAC): Fine-tuned access control for users based on roles and permissions.

 ### 3. **Rate Limiting**
 - Prevent API abuse by limiting the number of requests a user can make in a given timeframe.